Steamship Authority Vs. Hy-Line Cruises Ferry From Hyannis to Nantucket: Which is Better?

-Unless you’re flying or taking your private yacht from Cape Cod to Nantucket, there are only two choices of ferry companies that travel between Hyannis to Nantucket: Steamship Authority and Hy-Line Cruises.
+Unless you’re flying or taking your private yacht from Cape Cod to Nantucket, there are only two choices of ferry companies that travel between Hyannis and Nantucket: Steamship Authority and Hy-Line Cruises.

 The below chart compares the Steamship Authority vs. Hy-Line Ferry from Hyannis to Nantucket during the peak summer season (June through September).
-Prices listed are per person, one-way.
+Prices listed are per person, round-trip.

 Nantucket Ferry Terminal Locations in Hyannis